 Year 5 6 National Curriculum word list

 This term, our P.E. lessons will be on Tuesday and Thursday afternoons.
-The children will begin the half term with OAA sessions, which focus on aspects of team building and building resilience, before moving on to learning tennis skills.
-Each child will need their P.E. kit in school for every session and will need a pair of PE shoes as part of their kit.
-We will be going outside as often as possible for our PE lessons, so, as the weather is unpredictable in Consett, you may wish to add a sweatshirt/tracksuit top to your child’s PE kit for these lessons.
+The children will begin the half term with yoga sessions before moving on to gymnastics.
+Each child will need their P.E. kit in school for every session and will need a pair of P.E. shoes as part of their kit.

 Literacy

-In literacy this term, we will be reading Holes by Louis Sachar.
+In literacy this term, we will be reading The Nowhere Emporium by Ross MacKenzie.
 We will be developing and improving our writing using the skills that we have learned in previous years.
 The children will be further practising their grammar skills this year and will have the opportunity to apply each aspect learned to their writing.

+In Maths, we will be following White Rose Maths.
+The children will be calculating ratio before moving onto algebra.
 A quick recall of times tables will really help with our maths topics this term.
-In class we are working hard on this and recommend that children practise at home using TT Rockstars.
+In class, we are working hard on this and recommend that children practise at home using TT Rockstars.
 Children on the top 5 leaderboard each Friday will earn money for their class bank account.

 Science